2020 Cancellation Notice

-Novice to experienced students can expect to spend plenty of time out on the water (using three classes of sailboats: Optis, Catalina/Precisions and 420s) as well as some time onshore in the Clubhouse with chalk talks and demonstrations.
+Novice to experienced students can expect to spend plenty of time out on the water (using three classes of sailboats: Optis, Catalina/Precisions and 420s) as well as time onshore in the clubhouse with chalk talks and demonstrations.
 This combination of classrooms teach solid sailing and seamanship skills ranging from terminology, knot tying, sail trim, safety, and boat care, to advanced sailing theory, racing rules and tactics.
-Our instructors ensure a fun and safe learning experience by combining instruction, educational games and activities, and of course LOTS of time on the water sailing!
+Our instructors ensure a fun and safe learning experience by combining instruction, educational games and activities, and LOTS of time on the water sailing!

 The JSP staff is comprised of US SAILING certified Senior Instructors leading the classes and a number of Junior Instructors assisting them, who ALL share a passion for sailing.
 Most of our instructors in fact have learned to sail here at the OYC themselves.
 Our staff is also American Red Cross AED/CPR and First Aid certified and we have a certified Lifeguard on duty every day.

-All of our lessons focus on fun and safety and emphasize the Corinthian Spirit (which is a high standard of good sportsmanship, good attitude/behavior, fairness, determination, and the ability of winning or losing gracefully) as well as teaching them the Seaman’s code of honesty, courtesy and consideration towards others.
+All of our lessons focus on fun and safety and emphasize the Corinthian Spirit (good sportsmanship, good attitude/behavior, fairness, determination, and the ability to win or lose gracefully) as well as the Seaman’s code of honesty, courtesy and consideration towards others.

 Private lessons are available for individuals, couples or groups of all experience levels and ages.
-Please direct private lesson inquiries to the Camp Director after June 1st.
+Please direct private lesson inquiries to the OYC office after June 1st.

 OYC Membership is not required to be part of our program - all children are welcome!
-The 2018 rates schedule, refund & cancellation policies are noted on the application.
+The 2018 rates, refund and cancellation policies are noted on the application.

 2020 JSP PROGRAM DATES